-According to the CNBC, that comes in a move likely foreshadowing broader pharmaceutical application while the company will work with the University of California San Diego Center for Medicinal Cannabis Research to study the safety, tolerability and efficacy of marijuana for neurological disorders – since most authorities have now removed industrial hemp from the list of controlled substances, it will therefore be interesting to see what other applications come to light as a result of this research.
+According to CNBC, that comes in a move likely foreshadowing broader pharmaceutical applications, while the company will also work with the University of California San Diego Center for Medicinal Cannabis Research to study the safety, tolerability, and efficacy of marijuana for neurological disorders – since most authorities have now removed industrial hemp from the list of controlled substances, it will therefore be interesting to see what other applications come to light as a result of this research.

 “If this study can identify cannabinoids as a potential treatment for patients suffering from essential tremor, we can conduct further research and potentially provide alternative effective methods of relief for the high numbers of patients with Essential Tremor,” said Catherine Jacobson, director of clinical research at Tilray.